‘Silent Hypoxia’ Has Become A Concern For COVID-19 Patients As Many Have Pneumonia Without Breathing Issues

 — Collin Myers ABC13 (@collinabc13) March 25, 2020

-Levitan notes that avoiding a ventilator is beneficial for both the patients as well as the medical system and pushes for the use of pulse oximeters.
-According to Levitan, the widespread use of such devices — with doctor guidance to ensure they are used and interpreted correctly — could help detect early coronavirus pneumonia signs.
+Levitan noted that avoiding a ventilator is beneficial for both the patients as well as the medical system and instead, he pushed for the use of pulse oximeters.
+According to him, the widespread use of such devices — with doctor guidance to ensure they are used and interpreted correctly — could help detect early coronavirus pneumonia signs.

-In a piece for Business Insider, Aria Bendix credits the device as her “saving grace” as she battled COVID-19, and noted it’s low price — between $30 and $50.
+In a piece for Business Insider, Aria Bendix credits the device as her “saving grace” as she battled COVID-19 and noted its relatively inexpensive price.

 According to Bendix, the emergency room doctor who treated her felt the same.

-“I wish everyone had one of these so they could monitor themselves,” they said to her.
+“I wish everyone had one of these so they could monitor themselves,” they told her.
 “Then maybe we’d have fewer people come in.”